via-teaching/ecs273-25s/Homework4/README.md

    - Displays latest news articles for the selected stock
    - Shows article title, date, and content
    - Includes links to full articles when available

+AI assistance was used during development to enhance code quality and readability:

+- Debugging Support: AI was consulted for complex debugging issues that took more than 10 minutes to resolve manually
+- Code Optimization: Used to implement efficient CSS solutions (e.g.  index.css)
+- Code Readability: Assisted in formatting code and maintaining consistent naming conventions
+- Documentation: Helped in creating clear and comprehensive README

+The AI was used as a supplementary tool while maintaining human oversight on all critical development decisions.

 ## API Endpoints